nightscout/fda-presubmission/_sources/04-development-overview.txt

 devices to manage type 1 diabetes therapy, we believe there are opportunities for open source authors and FDA to work together.
 One such opportunity is in post-market surveillance.
-We have developed an aggregator which re-displays de-personalized many Nightscout remote monitors in a single "spaghetti plot."
-We propose modifying this aggregator to automatically compile and submit reports to the FDA in order to aide in post market surveillance of devices used in diabetes therapy.
+We have developed an aggregation tool which redisplays, depersonalized, many Nightscout remote monitors in a single "spaghetti plot."
+We propose modifying the aggregating tool to automatically compile and submit reports to the FDA in order to aide in post market surveillance of devices used in diabetes therapy, and to generate useful research data on larger populations.

 Integration